-Retaining wall solutions that start with Stratagrid high tenacity geosynthetic reinforcement receive their finishing touches from the Sleeve-It™ System.
+The Sleeve-It™ System offers the finishing touch to retaining wall solutions that include Stratagrid high tenacity geosynthetic reinforcement.
 The patent-pending Sleeve-It™ System (rail integration device) is a code compliant, fence-post anchoring system that integrates stable fence footings into the support structure of retaining walls during the construction of the retaining wall.

 Provide Resistance to Overturning & Sliding

 The inherent benefits of dry cast, mortarless retaining wall systems have made them the mainstay of vertical grade separation structures for residential, commercial and private sectors.
 Unfortunately, these benefits are detrimental to the lateral resistance of a pedestrian fence installed directly behind the wall.
 A fence post secured in a 12" x 24" deep concrete foundation directly behind a dry-cast unit is not stable and will deflect almost immediately when placed under a horizontal load such as being struck by the bumper of an automobile.

 A properly installed Sleeve-It™ unit will provide adequate resistance against overturning and/or sliding.
 The Sleeve-It™ system incorporates a D-4 & D-7 wire cantilever base with a 12" diameter by 24" deep HDPE sleeve to provide the necessary lateral and uplift resistance.
 The cantilever provides increased resistance to sliding forces and overturning moments.
 The soil mass directly above the Sleeve-It™ base adds vertical weight and passive resistance developed during soil uplift to provide further resistance to overturning.